wofsauge/IsaacDocs/docs/ItemConfig.md

 ???+ bug "Bugs"
-    The objects stored in the returned list cant be accessed correctly and are therefore useless.
+    Calling Get() in this list does not return usable userdata, rendering it useless for that purpose.
 ___
 ### GetCostumes () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }
-#### CostumeList GetCostumes ( ) {: .copyable aria-label='Functions' }
+#### [CostumeList](../CppContainer_Vector_CostumeConfigList) GetCostumes ( ) {: .copyable aria-label='Functions' }

 ???+ bug "Bugs"
-    The Vector/Table returned by this function is always empty!
+    The list returned by this function is always empty, rendering it useless.
 ___
 ### GetNullItem () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }